weiranios/weiranios.github.io/index.md

 Use `prepareForInterfaceBuilder()` to provide dummy data at design time.
 It's not run in shipping code.

+## 2018-06-09

+### Escaping closure

+A clusure that is

+- passed in to a function as parameter
+- called after the function has returned

+Closures are non-escaping by default in Swift 3+.

+Use `@escaping` to mark it as escaping.

 ## 2018-06-05

 ### What slows down app launch